Patience Jonathan: Education

-Patience Faka Iwari was born in Port Harcourt, where she earned her school certificate in 1976, and passed the West African School Certificate Examination (WASCE) in 1980.
+Patience Faka Iwari was born in Port Harcourt, Rivers State, Nigeria, where she earned her school certificate in 1976, and passed the West African School Certificate Examination (WASCE) in 1980.
 In 1989, she obtained the National Certificate of Education (NCE) in Mathematics and Biology from the Rivers State College of Arts and Science, Port Harcourt.
 She then proceeded to the University of Port Harcourt and studied for a BEd in Biology and Psychology.
 She was awarded an honorary doctorate from the University of Port Harcourt.

 Career

-Jonathan started her career as a teacher at the Stella Maris College, Port Harcourt and at the Sports Institute, Isaka.
+Patience started her career as a teacher at the Stella Maris College, Port Harcourt and at the Sports Institute, Isaka.
 She then moved to the banking sector in 1997 where she served as the marketing manager of Imiete Community Bank.
 After which she established the first community bank in Port Harcourt called the Akpo Community Bank.
 She then returned to the classroom briefly again as a teacher.
 Eventually she was transferred to the Bayelsa State Ministry of Education, where she served until 29 May 1999, when her husband became the deputy governor of the state.
 On 12 July 2012, she was appointed as permanent secretary in Bayelsa state by Henry Seriake Dickson.
 The appointment was unique considering she had been on leave from the civil service for over 13 years, since her husband became deputy governor in 1999, and some critics argued it was a national embarrassment highlighting there was no merit or evidence of any recent performance to warrant a promotion to the peak of the civil service.
 It is alleged that Henry Seriake Dickson was sponsored to his governorship position by her husband.

-She and her husband have two children - Arewera Adolphus Jonathan (a boy) and Aruabi Jonathan (a girl).
+She and her husband have two children.

 Philanthropic work

-Jonathan has been recognized locally, nationally, and internationally for her philanthropic work and political pragmatism.
+Patience has been recognized locally, nationally, and internationally for her philanthropic work and political pragmatism.
 She received the "Beyond The Tears" International Humanitarian Award New York, USA, in 2008, for her role in the global fight against HIV/AIDS; the African Goodwill Ambassador Award (Los Angeles, USA, 2008) and was the recipient of the "Wind of Change" Award from the South/South Women's Organization.

-When Goodluck Jonathan served as a governor between 2005 and 2007, Patience Jonathan served the state in the capacity of the first Lady of Bayelsa State.
+When Goodluck Jonathan served as a Governor between 2005 and 2007, Patience Jonathan served the state in the capacity of the First Lady of Bayelsa State, Nigeria.
 During this period, she founded many philanthropic and women empowerment programs, among them are the A-Aruere Reachout Foundation (AARF), which she set up to improve the status and earning capacity of Nigerian women and youths.
 The foundation already has its focus on supporting and assisting children with heart-related problems.